Baking Cakes in Aluminum Pans: Everything You Need to Know

 Do You Need to Adjust Baking Time when Baking Cake in an Aluminum Pan?

-Watch the cake closely and track its changes in appearance.
-When the cake becomes golden and looks done, it’s ready to remove from the oven.
+Watch the cake closely and monitor its changes in appearance.
+When the cake turns golden and seems done, it’s ready to come out of the oven.

 RELATED: